 Appropriate Vaccine Usage

-This indicates the percentage of residents that were given the flu and pneumonia vaccines.
-Higher vaccination rates should be demanded by residents.
+This is the percentage of residents that were given the pneumonia and flu vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy